 As many of you know, I am knee-deep in an entire house renovation at our farm in Hood River.
 Like any project or any venture for that matter, I’ve learned things that were new to me.
 Investing in your home will do that.

 My husband and I have renovated dozens of our own homes and have participated in the renovation of hundreds of properties for clients over the years, and no two are alike.
 However, a few guiding principles remained the same for me in each of those projects for making a good investment.

-Renovating any part of a home, let alone a whole house certainly brings budget challenges and the need to make financially sound decisions and/or make edits to stay within budget.
-I always feel that there is a way to achieve a super high-end look while not compromising quality and design.
+Renovating any part of a home, let alone a whole house certainly brings budget challenges and the need to make financially sound decisions and make edits to stay within budget.
+However, I always feel that there is a way to achieve a super high-end look while not compromising quality and design.

 Even better than the price was that Home Depot had available stock for the 1600 square feet that I was doing.
-This saved me $4,800 and weeks of waiting for the tile to arrive.
-Home Depot and Lowe’s often sell really nice wall tiles too.
+Making this trip saved me $4,800 and weeks of waiting for the tile to arrive.
+Home Depot and Lowe’s often sell lovely wall tiles too.
 Spending more on an accent tile is a way to get a high-end, custom look without breaking the bank.
 It’s better to make a good investment when you’ve shopped around.

 Follow along on Instagram as I share more about my love of home and design.
 You can also read a few of my past blogs to read more about tips for good design and making a good investment for your home.